 Things To See

-Founded in 528 BC, Agrigento is one of the most important cities of the Mediteranean.
+Founded in 528 BC, Agrigento is one of the most important cities of the Mediterranean.
 The temples, which are included in the UNESCO World Heritage List in 1997, are set in the valley below the modern town.
-To the right of the Aurea gate, stands the Temple of Olympian Zeus and around it is a large sacred area where the Temple of Castor and Pollux stand with characteristic angular colums.
+To the right of the Aurea gate, stands the Temple of Olympian Zeus and around it is a large sacred area where the Temple of Castor and Pollux stand with characteristic angular columns.

 On the east coast of Sicily, in the metropolitan city of Catania, lies the tallest active volcano in Europe, Il Monte Etna.
 This is said to be one of the most emblematic volcanoes in the world, which has been part of the World Heritage List since 2013.
 Earthquakes and lava flows have changed the landscape continuously, however has also generated extraordinary fertile territory, giving life to precious agricultural crops.